 Option 3: Usufruct.

-Similar to leasing described above, a Thai citizen buys the land and instead of a leasehold, a usufructuary is now recorded in the land registry.
-This includes the lifelong right to live in the house or apartment and use the land for this purpose.
+Similar to leasing described above, a Thai citizen owns the land and another party wishes to make lifelong use of that land.
+Once a price is agreed, instead of a leasehold, a usufructuary is recorded in the registry in the land office .
+This includes the lifelong right to live in a house or apartment and use the land for this purpose.
 The main difference to leasing here is that a usufruct expires upon death of the usufructuary and cannot be passed down to his or her heirs.

 Option 4: Invest (Big!).